-Travis is a Virginia Cooperative Extension specialist who concentrates on the financial and economic well-being of the households and communities of Virginia.
-His current research interests include life insurance adequacy, food security, and debt behavior including mortgage selection and student loans.
-He is also a member of the NC 2172 multistate research team focusing on "behavioral economics and financial decision-making and information management across the lifespan."
-The team is now working on a post-secondary education financing project and has future plans to examine Social Security and retirement.

-Prior to coming to Virginia Tech, Travis earned his Ph.D. in Family Resource Management from The Ohio State University and his Master of Science in Consumer Behavior and Family Economics and Bachelor of Science in Consumer Science with a concentration in Personal Finance from the University of Wisconsin-Madison.
+Travis is an assistant professor of Extension of Financial Planning and Consumer Wellbeing at the University of Georgia.
+He was formerly a Virginia Cooperative Extension specialist who concentrated on the financial and economic well-being of the households and communities of Virginia.
+His current research interests include measuring financial wellbeing and testing new methodologies to assess wellbeing.
+Travis earned his Ph.D. in Family Resource Management from The Ohio State University and his Master of Science in Consumer Behavior and Family Economics and Bachelor of Science in Consumer Science with a concentration in Personal Finance from the University of Wisconsin-Madison.